Certificate Program

 Intercultural Communication and Conflict Style Workshop

-This workshop makes use of the Intercultural Conflict Style (ICS) Inventory, which describes an individual’s preferred approach or style for resolving conflict by reflecting the individual’s culturally learned patterns for dealing with disagreements and expressing emotions.
+This workshop makes use of the Intercultural Conflict Style (ICS) Inventory, which describes an individual’s preferred approach or style for resolving conflict by reflecting the individual’s culturally learned patterns for communicating and dealing with disagreements and expressing emotions.
 Additionally, this workshop will not only teach individuals about their own preferred approach and style, but also about the preferred approaches and styles of others.
 Finally, this workshop will give participants tangible skills that can be used when navigating communication and conflict across cultural differences.
-The increased understanding of intercultural communication and conflict styles and tangible skills participants will receive from this workshop can both enhance their overall intercultural competence, increase their effectiveness when working to resolve disagreements across cultures, and help them to create more inclusive campus spaces at Augsburg.
+The increased understanding of intercultural communication and conflict styles and tangible skills participants will receive from this workshop can both enhance their overall intercultural competence, increase their effectiveness when communicating and resolving disagreements across cultures, and help them to create more inclusive campus spaces at Augsburg.
+To learn more about the ICS, click HERE.

 For more information about this workshop, email inclusion@augsburg.edu.